Last updated March 2026

 What if my local NRCS office tells me something different from this guide?

-How EQIP Interacts With Other Programs
+How EQIP Works With Other Programs

 Program Interaction With EQIP

 CRP Land in CRP cannot receive EQIP.
-But you CAN apply for EQIP in the final year of a CRP contract to prepare land returning to production.
+But you can apply for EQIP in the final year of a CRP contract to prepare land returning to production.

 ACEP EQIP can fund practices on land enrolled in agricultural easements.